Light therapy or Phototherapy, is the treatment of a disorder by exposure

 cells will only absorb light at specific wavelengths.
 This is one of the

-reasons that PAIN-X-2000 used the Patented Polychromatic Process
+reasons that we offer infrared products that have the Polychromatic Process

 (using more than one color; this can also mean that it contains radiation